-Four divisions of the Donnie and George Turner Memorial Stakes for Atlantic-foaled three-year-old pacers - two for the fillies and two for the colts and geldings - went postward on Thursday (May 15) at Truro Raceway and One Wicked Man was a step above the rest as he shaved a tick off of the track record for three-year-old pacing colts.
+Four divisions of the Donnie and George Turner Memorial Stakes for Atlantic-foaled three-year-old pacers -- two for the fillies and two for the colts and geldings -- went postward on Thursday, May 15 at Truro Raceway and One Wicked Man was a step above the rest as he shaved a tick off of the track record for three-year-old pacing colts.

 Kenny Arsenault steered his student to victory from the rail position.
-The pair left and protected their pylon position, easing through the quarter in :27.4 and half in :57.3 with a 1-1/2 length lead.
-After the half, One Wicked Man opened up on the field, reaching four lengths ahead at the 1:25.4 three quarters.
+The pair left and protected their pylon position, easing through the quarter in :27.4 and half in :57.3 with a 1-1/2-length lead.
+After the half, One Wicked Man opened up on the field, reaching four lengths ahead at the 1:25.4 three-quarters.
 Turning for home, One Wicked Man had five lengths on the field and he just kept on going to win by 7-3/4 lengths in 1:53.2.
 Evil Lou (Mike Mcguigan) finished second over Dj Mustang (Myles Heffernan).

-One Wicked Man ($5.20) is owned by James Perrot.
-The sophomore son of Mcwicked - Alexander Valley won his first race in his first start of the year and now shows a record of 6-1-1 in nine career starts.
+One Wicked Man ($5.20) is owned by James Perrot of Stratford, P.E.I.
+The sophomore son of McWicked-Alexander Valley won his first start of the year and now shows a record of 6-1-1 in nine career starts.
 He has $46,509 banked.
-The 1:53.2 mark lowered the former track record from 1:53.3, which was shared by Southside Eddy and Fern Hill Gusto, who both set that mark in 2022.

 Rosetown Eclipse followed a similar route to One Wicked Man and protected his pylon position.
-After securing the lead, he never faced an anxious moment with fractions set in :29.2, 1:01.2, and 1:30.4 before crossing the wire in victory in 1:59.
-The Tulsa King (Mcguigan) finished second over Like A King (Clare MacDonald).
+After securing the lead, he never faced an anxious moment with fractions set in :29.2, 1:01.2 and 1:30.4 before crossing the wire in victory in 1:59.
+The Tulsa King (McGuigan) finished second over Like A King (Clare MacDonald).

 A miscue at the start left the field in a scramble at the start and Woodmere Flojo regained stride and surged to claim the pocket position.
-The Smith student retained her position through the quarter mile markers in :28.3, 1:00, and 1:29.3 before popping in the stretch to win by a half length in 1:59.1 over the pacesetter, Watch Me Shake It (Arsenault).
+The Smith student retained her position through the quarter-mile markers in :28.3, 1:00 and 1:29.3 before popping in the stretch to win by a half length in 1:59.1 over the pacesetter, Watch Me Shake It (Arsenault).
 Woodmere Honeymoon (Adam Merner) was third.

 Woodmere Betcha closed out the stakes action with a win in the second division for fillies.

-American Risk ($2.70) won the $2,500 Winners Over Pace from gate-to-wire in 1:56.1 with Paul Langille calling the shots for trainer George Rennison and owner Risky Bizz Group.
+American Risk ($2.70) won the $2,500 Winners Over Pace leading from gate-to-wire in 1:56.1 with Paul Langille calling the shots for trainer George Rennison and owner Risky Bizz Group.
 The win was his 44th triumph and pushed his career sum to $139,025.

 Live harness racing will resume at Truro Raceway next week on Friday, May 23 with post time at 6:30 p.m.
 ADT.